On a nonlinear partial differential algebraic system arising in technical textile industry: Analysis and numerics: Numerical study

-On every time level $t_k$ the semi-discretized fiber system \eqref{eq:2} corresponds to a constrained minimization problem \eqref{def:mini} in a Hilbert space setting.
-In this section we solve the optimization problem numerically in a finite dimensional approximation space (finite element space) by applying a projected gradient method with Armijo step size rule.
-The convergence of the method is ensured by the choice of a minimal projection.
-The temporal evolution of the fiber behavior is then realized by a recursive solving of the optimization problems where the solution $\mathbf{r}_k$ is used as initial guess in the projected gradient method for $t_{k+1}$.
-The numerical results coincide well with the previous theoretical investigations.
+On every time level $t_{k+1}$, the semi-discretized fiber system \eqref{eq:2} corresponds to a constrained minimization problem in a Hilbert space setting.
+We solve the associated adjoint problem (linear saddle point problem \eqref{eq:ad}) in a finite dimensional approximation space by choosing finite element spaces of piecewise cubic polynomials for the curve and Dirac distributions for the Lagrange multiplier.
+To facilitate the readability we suppress here the actual time index and indicate quantities associated to the spatial discretization by the subindex $_h$.